Does sexual harassment have to involve sex?

 Non-sexual conduct is still unlawful if it is severe and pervasive and singles you out because of your gender.
 For example, if your supervisor says he doesn’t think a woman should have your job and deliberately insults or ridicules you or gives you impossible tasks because you are a woman, that is harassment.
 It is also harassment when your employer insults you because you are not conforming to the employer’s stereotypes about how it is appropriate for women to behave.

 Is it possible to be sexually harassed by someone who is the same sex as I am?

 Yes.
 Males can sexually harass males, and females can sexually harass females.
 The key question the law asks is whether the conduct itself would have occurred if the victim had been of a different sex.

 If I am being harassed because I am a lesbian or because I am transgender, is that illegal?

 Yes, according to the federal Equal Employment Opportunity Commission (EEOC), which enforces Title VII.
 Some courts have held this as well; this is still an evolving area of federal law.
-In Vermont, state law explicitly prohibits discrimination based on sexual orientation or gender identity, including workplace harassment on these bases.
+In addition, Vermont explicitly prohibits discrimination based on sexual orientation or gender identity, including workplace harassment on these bases.

 What is a hostile work environment?